-Sanjeev Chadha is a global business leader, with deep experience across multiple countries and cultures.
+Sanjeev is a global business leader, with deep experience across multiple countries and cultures.
 He retired from PepsiCo in 2018 as Chairman and CEO for Asia Pacific, Middle East and North Africa.
 He has served on the boards of several companies and NGOs.
 Sanjeev is passionate about water security, and was the recipient of the Stockholm Water Award for Industry on behalf of PepsiCo.
 Under his leadership, PepsiCo’s Indian business achieved ‘positive water balance’– a global first in the food and beverage industry.
 Sanjeev and his wife are based in Dubai.

 Kate is Director of Water & Energy Efficiency at Water Systems Optimization (WSO).
 At WSO, she manages water loss control programs for water utilities throughout the country, develops water loss control best practices, conducts research on leakage and instrumentation, and teaches workshops.
 In her work, Kate guides water utilities to identify opportunities for water savings in their distribution systems.

-Jennifer McFarlane, Treasurer.
-Jennifer has over 25 years’ experience as a CFO in early stage companies, including two involved in developing clean technologies, as well as an investment banker, principally at Salomon Brothers.
+Treasurer of the Pacific Institute board, Jennifer has over 25 years’ experience as a CFO in early stage companies, including two involved in developing clean technologies, as well as an investment banker, principally at Salomon Brothers.
 She has been a board member on four non-profit organizations and one publicly traded company.
 Jennifer is also a member of the Council on Foreign Relations.

 Drummond is Director at Ultra Capital and the founder and former CEO of the Tides Foundation and related organizations, from which he retired in 2011.
 He is currently helping Good Planet Labs launch.
 He is the co-founder of Working Assets, now Credo Mobile, and remains active with the company’s board.
 In the past, he worked with Equilibrium Capital.
 Drummond serves on the boards of the Institute for New Economic Thinking, the Environmental Working Group, and the Robert Rauschenberg Foundation, and on the investment committee of the Jerome L. Greene Foundation.